Understand Multivariate Experiments

 First, from the Experiences tab in your Convert account, select "New Experience":

 Now we can name our experiment.
-Let's type "My New MV" for now, select the multivariate option, and click continue:
+Let's type "My New MVT" for now, select the Multivariate option, and click Create Experience:

 Overview: Sections vs. Variations